 Play continues until one player has played all their cards.
-Whoever run out of cards first is the winner and becomes President in the next round.
+Whoever runs out of cards first is the winner and becomes President in the next round.
 Then the next person to empty their hand becomes vice president and so on and so forth.

-Scum gives their highest card to the President and the President gives them any card in return which they do not want.
+Scum gives their highest card to the President and the President does not have to trade cards if they do not want to.
 Higher status players generally are entitled to abuse (in good fun!) lower status players.

 If you are keeping score, set a target score to be reached that ends the game.